-Voltage Indicators (VINs) are typically installed in transformers, switchgear, and other underground distribution enclosures.
-They are easily installed on the test point of a 200 A elbow or a 600 A T-body.
-VINs are line-powered and indicate the presence of voltage at or above 2 kV phase to ground by flashing a brilliant neon lamp.
-The initial flash occurs 30 seconds after installation and the flash rate is proportional to the voltage present—the higher the voltage level, the faster the flash rate.
+The SEL-VIN is typically installed in transformers, switchgear, and other underground distribution enclosures.
+It installs easily on the test point of a 200 A elbow or a 600 A T-body.
+The SEL-VIN is line-powered and indicates the presence of voltage at or above 2 kV phase to ground by flashing a brilliant neon lamp.
+The initial flash occurs 30 seconds after installation, and the flash rate is proportional to the voltage present—the higher the voltage level, the faster the flash rate.

-The VINs circuitry is epoxy-encapsulated and housed within an EPDM rubber boot, making the VIN suitable for application in underground environments.
-VINs are a quick and economical way to add voltage detection to underground systems.
+The SEL-VIN’s circuitry is epoxy-encapsulated and housed within an EPDM rubber boot, making the indicator suitable for application in underground environments.
+The SEL-VIN is a quick and economical way to add voltage detection to underground systems.

-Flashing neon bulb indicates that voltage is present.
-Faster flash rate indicates higher voltage.
+A flashing neon bulb indicates that voltage is present.
+A faster flash rate indicates higher voltage.

-Applicable on most brands of test point elbows.
-Both 200 A and 600 A models available.
+The SEL-VIN is applicable on most brands of test point elbows.
+Both 200 A and 600 A models are available.

-Compact, lightweight, and durable design makes the VIN easy to install.
+The compact, lightweight, and durable design makes the SEL-VIN easy to install.

 |Primary Voltage (L-L)||2 kV to 35 kV|